KiloWattas/MS-OfficeHub/README.md

 Scripts do not require any additional dependencies to be installed.
 It takes advantage of libraries that are already included in Python Standart Library: <code>os</code>,  <code>ctypes</code> and <code>sys</code>.

 Scripts had been written in <code>Python 3.11.1</code> and tested on <code>Windows 10 22H2</code> machine.

+DISCLAIMER: The scripts for KMS activation proveded here are meant to be used as a template that should be modified for use with the license You purchased.
+The scripts intended purpose is to make extensive deployments to multiple machines easier.
+I do not take any responsibility for damages that rise from use or failure to use provided software.